 Where you can adjust your personal Message Center settings.

-Newly started Conversations appear as Unassigned.
-You can then assign the Conversation to you by clicking **Assign to me** in the bottom of the Conversation (see further down).
+Newly started conversations appear under **unassigned**.
+You can assign them to yourself by clicking **Assign to me** in the bottom of the conversation.

 - Chat commands